Felipe-SSS/FAS/README.md

-This project gives support to reproduce the results presented in the paper "Comparison of Classification and Regression Models for Port Selection in Fluid Antenna Systems".
+This project gives support to reproduce the results presented in the paper **"Comparison of Classification and Regression Models for Port Selection in Fluid Antenna Systems"**.

-As described in Section "III.E.
-Hyperparameter Optimization", we considered the Optuna framework to identify the optimal architecture for each scenario based on the number of observed ports.
+As described in Section **"III.E.
+Hyperparameter Optimization"**, we considered the Optuna framework to identify the optimal architecture for each scenario based on the number of observed ports.
 The tables below present architectures found in our analysis.

-**Table: Architectures found for regression models for different numbers of observed ports**
+## Table: Architectures found for regression models for different numbers of observed ports

 | Amount of Observed Ports | 5       | 6       | 7        | 8        | 9        | 10               | 15       |
 |---------------------------|---------|---------|----------|----------|----------|------------------|----------|